Sites of Interest

 Serve with green salad or sliced vegetables or brown rice.
 Shown below with sliced cucumbers and tomatoes with a little brown rice.

-Fat Free Palak Moong Dal
+Palak Moong Dal

-This is a fat free recipe for Palak Moong Dal.
+This is a delicious recipe for Palak Moong Dal.
 Dal is a thick soup or other Indian dish made with legumes.
-Palak Moong Dal is normally made with clarified butter or ghee, but this fat free version uses water in place of ghee or cooking oil.
+Palak Moong Dal is normally made with clarified butter or ghee, but plain butter or even coconut oil can be used in place of ghee if ghee is not available.
 Palak Moong Dal is a very healthy thick soup made with fresh vegetables and dried mung beans.
 It takes a couple hours to cook and you have to chop a lot of vegetables, but it is worth the trouble.

 Start by obtaining all the ingredients from your grocery store.
 Some of the items you’ll probably have to buy from a health food store – like dried mung beans and fresh ginger root.
-We make it using organic vegetables we buy at our local Whole Foods Market.
+We make it using organic vegetables.

 Ingredients: